imoyao/imoyao.github.io/wiki/_posts/存储/CEPH/3-配置/index.md

 \[global\]

     # By default, Ceph makes 3 replicas of objects.
-If you want to make fourplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplain
+If you want to make fourplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplain
     # copies of an object the default value--a primary copy and three replica
     # copies\--reset the default values as shown in 'osd pool default size'.
     # If you want to allow Ceph to write a lesser number of copies in a degraded